olets/WideText/README.md

 **Break the text into several lines by wrapping each line in a `tspan`**
 All lines will be the same font size,
 and the longest line will be the full width of the `svg`.
-*Note: remove whitespace between `tspan`s or you'll get trailing and/or leading space*
+*Note: remove whitespace between `tspan`s or you'll get trailing and/or leading space.*

 **Adjust the space between lines of text by adding `data-leading` to the `svg`**
 Takes em values; including the "em" unit is optional (either .2 or .2em will work)
-*Note: this isn't line height, it's the space added above each line of text except the first*
+*Note: this isn't line height, it's the space between successive lines of text.*

 ##Examples: